sg-developer-portal/doc-portal-publisher-guide/get-started.md

 </div>

 In this step, you select a repository from your GitHub account to link up to your to-be published documentation.
 Your personal repositories along with the repositories of any organisation/teams of which your GitHub account is an admin of, will be available for selection.
 You can toggle these options under the 'Account' dropdown selection.

 #### Step 3.
 Enter Document Details

 <div style="text-align:center">
    <img src="assets/new-publishing/document-settings.png"/>
 </div>

-In this step, you provide details regarding how you want your documentation to be categorised and displayed.
-Some example options are, the display name, description, git branch, visibility option (Public/Private) and more.
+In this step, you provide details regarding how you want your documentation to be displayed both for readers and search engines.
-1. How you want your Doc to be named and described
-2. Choose whether your Doc can be viewed by anyone (Public), or only for logged-in users who has a TechPass account (Private).
-Also specify if your Doc is a Markdown or OpenAPI type.
-3. Additional settings if Markdown type is selected.
-Refer to <a href="/#/docsify?id=manual-configuration" target="_blank">Docsify configuration</a>
+The common options are:

+1. Display Name: The title that people see when clicking on links to your documentation, e.g. "MyTechProduct User Guide"
+2. Description: A short description of your product, e.g. "Find out how to integrate your backend with MyTechProduct here".
+3. Visibility: Public (public internet) vs private (only viewable by logged in TechPass users, with further email/domain-based restrictions available).
+4. Documentation type: choose the format of your documentation, either as pages written in Markdown or OpenAPI/Swagger specifications.
-4. Select a branch of your GitHub repository to publish from.
+5. Branch: Choose the branch of your GitHub repo to publish your documentation from.

-5. Additional access control settings for Private Documentation.
-Refer to <a href="/#/collaboration/teams-and-permissions?id=configuring-permissions-for-readers" target="_blank">Configuring permissions for readers</a>
+For more detailed descriptions of each option, see [publishing settings](advanced/publishing-settings).

 #### Step 4.
 Summary
 <div style="text-align:center">